ravikr126/DATA-STRUCTURE/README.md

 # DATA STRUCTURE

-#### HOLA🖐 everyone .This is my Data Structure and Algorithim respository.
+#### Namaste🙏 everyone .This is my Data Structure and Algorithim respository.
 Here you will get all basic to advance level programs in cpp language.
 ### The repo contains various Algorithms.
 It currently contains-
 #### 1. <a href="https://github.com/ravikr126/DATA-STRUCTURE/tree/master/Recursion%20-1">Recursion </a>
 #### 2. <a href="https://github.com/ravikr126/DATA-STRUCTURE/tree/master/Recursion%201b">Recursion 1b<a>